This topic describes the transaction splitting feature of PolarDB for Oracle clusters and shows you how to enable transaction splitting.

 Basic transaction splitting

 To reduce the loads on the primary node, PolarProxy sends read requests that are received before the first write request in a transaction is sent to read-only nodes.
 Uncommitted data in transactions cannot be queried from read-only nodes.
 To ensure data consistency in transactions, all read and write requests that are received after the first write request are still forwarded to the primary node.
-For more information about how to enable basic transaction splitting, see Create a custom cluster endpoint.
+For more information about how to enable basic transaction splitting, see Enable transaction splitting.

 This feature allows you to transfer the read loads from the primary node to read-only nodes without modifying application code or configurations.
 This makes the primary node more stable.